How to Test Electrical Wiring for a Light Fixture

 Dave’s Reply:

-Thanks for your electrical wiring question Ron.
+Thank you for your electrical wiring questions.

 Voltage Readings for Light Fixtures